adaltas/remark-gatsby-plugins/remark/read-frontmatter/README.md

 # Remark Read Frontmatter

-Parse frontmatter and insert the "data" field in the vfile object.
+Parse frontmatter object and insert the properties in the vfile `data` object.

 ## Usage